 This website may contain links to third party websites or other content on the World Wide Web for informational purposes only.
-SPDF cannot control these third party links or the content found therein.
+SPDF does not control these third party links or the content found therein.
 SPDF is not responsible for the content of any third party website, and the inclusion of any links to such third party websites does not constitute or imply any recommendation, approval, or endorsement of such third party websites.
 The views expressed by authors or bloggers reflect the views and opinions of the author or blogger.
-The materials posted have been reviewed for content and observance of the principles of the SPDF but does not necessarily reflect the views or positions of the SPDF.
+The materials posted have been reviewed for appropriateness for general audiences of the SPDF but does not necessarily reflect the views or positions of the SPDF.

 If you are interested in having your materials posted on this page, fill out a submission form.

 Sensational Kids: Hope and Help for Children With Sensory Processing Disorder (SPD)

 In Sensational Kids Revised Edition, Dr. Miller shares her more than forty years of experience and research on SPD including the most current information on identification and treatment options for the four major subtypes of SPD, training families to develop a sensory lifestyle, understanding brain differences among children with SPD compared to those with autism and ADHD, and strategies to help kids with SPD develop, learn and succeed in school and in life.

 Co-authored by Janice Roetenberg, Sensational Kids is written for a broad audience—from parents and educators to clinicians—and includes new material for parents, teachers, and others who care for kids with SPD.
 Sensational Kids is a practical guide to identifying and treating this little-understood condition.